Home / Gossamer-Winged (Lycaenidae) / Holly Blue (Celastrina argiolus)

 Quick Facts

-Distribution Commonly occurs in South Asia from Chitral in Pakistan to Kumaon in India, Eurasia, as well as parts of North and Central America
+Distribution Widespread across South Asia, from Chitral in Pakistan to Kumaon in India, extending through Eurasia and reaching parts of North and Central America.

 Did You Know?